OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 **I used to use WhatsApp but I moved to Telegram, was that a good choice?**

 This depends on the risks that the journalist faces.
 If the journalist is using Telegram for public facing work then the risk should be minimal.
 Telegram is also the only current messaging app that allows users to hide their phone numbers which is helpful if they need to participate in group chats.
 However, users should be made aware that end to end encryption is not turned on by default.
-In general, if they are looking to hold sensitive conversations that then they should opt for end-to-end encryption which is turned on automatically, such as WhatsApp or Signal.
+In general, if they are looking to hold sensitive conversations then they should opt for end-to-end encryption which is turned on automatically, such as WhatsApp or Signal.

 **I’m using Signal but nobody else does, why?**